isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-05-21-post-the-unresolved-past-reflections-on-war-and-memory.md

 Why did ordinary men commit extraordinary evil – killing, maiming, and terrorising innocent people?
 What were the perpetrators thinking?
 In following orders, were they thinking at all?
 Did the civilian populations of the aggressor country support these acts of violence?
 Did they silently acquiesce to their leaders?
 Should they – could they – have resisted in any way?

-Japan’s aggression against its Asian neighbours and across the Asia-Pacific region between 1931 and 1945 is a prime example of an unresolved past.
+Japan’s aggression against its Asian neighbours and across the Asia-Pacific region between 1931 and 1945 is a prime example of an *unresolved past*.
 Although some attempts have been made over the decades at acknowledging, apologising and atoning for the country’s wartime record, they never seem to do sufficient justice to the scale and scope of atrocities suffered by untold millions.

 In particular, the questions of forgiveness appear to be in limbo: who asks for forgiveness and from whom, and under what conditions might forgiveness be asked for and given?
 It is far from clear that the perpetrators of war crimes have properly accounted for their wrongdoing – both to the dead and to surviving victims.